15 Best Healthcare Explainer Videos for Medical Marketing Success

 We all know a person who has an opinion about everything.
 Taking their opinion on minor things like a barbecue might do—but health?
 No, no.

-Using this hilarious yet relatable scenario, 2nd.MD starts this 2D character animation video.
+Using this hilarious yet relatable scenario, 2nd.MD starts this 2D healthcare animation video.
 It transitions from the funny scene of that one nosy person following our main character and preaching about cooking, using bug repellent spray, and using certain medicines for backache.
 But unwanted medical opinions are where our main character draws the line—he makes use of 2nd.MD.

 The video then shows zoomed-in visuals of the phone, with steps he uses to connect with a board-certified specialist in-network who can help him with his backache.
 The voiceover goes on about the offerings of this app and how it can help users while the character navigates it.